 Advisor, NPFS Haiti

 When Rick Frechette became a Passionist priest in 1979, his goal was to minister to the spiritual health of humanity.
-Little did he know that one day he would also minister to the physical health of orphaned children and the needy.
+Little did he know that one day he would also minister to the physical health of vulnerable children and the needy.

 Born in 1953, Frechette graduated from Assumption College in Massachusetts with degrees in math and philosophy.
-He next attended St. John’s University in New York and studied theology as a seminarian, and was ordained a priest in 1979.
+He attended St. John’s University in New York, studied theology as a seminarian, and was ordained a priest in 1979.
 After a few years as a parish priest in Baltimore, he met Fr.
-William B. Wasson, founder of Nuestros Pequeños Hermanos™ (NPH, Spanish for “Our Little Brothers and Sisters”) and worked in Mexico in 1983 at an old hacienda that had been converted to a home for nearly 1,000 orphaned and abandoned children.
-As a priest and administrator, his next calling was to Honduras to help establish a second orphanage for NPH.
+William Wasson, founder of Nuestros Pequeños Hermanos (NPH, Spanish for “Our Little Brothers and Sisters”) and worked in Mexico in 1983 at an old hacienda that had been converted to a residential care home for nearly 1,000 vulnerable children.
+As a priest and administrator, his next calling was to Honduras to help establish a second home for NPH.

 Despite the obstacles, Fr.
 Rick is determined to make a difference in the lives of children.
-During particularly violent years of embargo, when it was suggested that the NPFS staff leave Haiti, Fr.
+During particularly violent years of embargo, when it was suggested that the NPH staff leave Haiti, Fr.
 Rick said, “How could we leave the children?
 What kind of shepherd would leave when the wolf comes?”